bostontrader/bookwerx-ui-elm/README.md

 * file-loader - Webpack uses this to load .html

-* selenium-webdriver - Need this for the integration test.
+* mongodb - Need this to connect directly to an underlying mongodb in order to brainwipe.

 * standard - Code linter

+* style-loader - Webpack needs this for css.

 * webpack